-(c) Each fiscal year, before the City adopts its two year policy budget or its mid-cycle budget adjustments, the City Administration shall submit to the City Council, and the City Council will adopt, a sworn police personnel hiring plan ("the hiring plan") demonstrating how the City will achieve and /or maintain the strength of force required by this ordinance.
-The hiring plan will make use of assumptions that department attrition rates, recruiting success, academy yield and other relevant factors affecting the growth or shrinkage of the department will be comparable to the past two to four years' experience.

-(de) The City shall be prohibited from collecting the taxes provided for in this Ordinance at any time that it has failed to budget for a minimum of 700678 sworn police personnel.
-If the City fails to budget the requisite number, the prohibitions set forth in Section 3(C)(2)(e) will apply to the fiscal year of that budget., and at At any time after July 1, 2016, that it has failed to hire and maintain a minimum of $700\underline{678}$ sworn police personnel, with the exceptions listed below.
-If the City fails to budget the requisite number, the prohibition will apply to the fiscal year of that budget.
-If the City fails to meet the maintenance number, the prohibitions set forth in Section 3(C)(2)(e) will apply to the fiscal year following 90 days from this determination.
+(c) Each fiscal year, before the City adopts its two year policy budget or its mid-cycle budget adjustments, the City Administrator shall submit to the City Council, and the City Council shall adopt, a sworn police personnel hiring plan ("the hiring plan") demonstrating how the City will achieve and /or maintain the strength of force required by this Ordinance.
+The hiring plan will make use of assumptions that department attrition rates, recruiting success, academy yield and other relevant factors affecting the growth or shrinkage of the department will be comparable to the past two to four years' experience. (d) The City shall be prohibited from collecting the taxes provided for in this Ordinance at any time that it has failed to budget for a minimum of 678 sworn police personnel.
+If the City fails to budget the requisite number, the prohibitions set forth in Section 3(C)(2)(e) will apply to the fiscal year of that budget.
+At any time after July 1, 2016, that the City has failed to hire and maintain a minimum of 678 sworn police personnel, with the exceptions listed below, the prohibitions set forth in Section 3(C)(2)(e) will apply to the fiscal year following 90 days from this determination.
 The City has 90 days to declare any of the following exceptions:

-If grant funding or other non-General Purpose Fund funding budgeted for sworn police personnel in FY 2014-2015 budget becomes unavailable after that fiscal year, the numeric requirements for budgeting and maintaining sworn police personnel shall be reduced by the number of sworn police personnel previously funded by such lost revenue source.
-This exception shall apply only if the City Administration submits a report to the City Council explaining the unavailability of the non-General Purpose Fund revenue, the steps that were taken by the City to try to replace such funding and the steps the City will take in the future to replace such funding.
-In addition, for this exception to apply, the City Council must adopt a resolution stating that grantsuch funding is no longer available and alternative non-General Purpose Fund revenue is not availableno General Purpose Fund revenue can be used to replace the non-General Purpose Fund revenue for sworn police personnelwithout causing more harm to the Citv's residents and businesses than will be caused by a reduction in sworn police personnel.
-Such actions must be taken for each fiscal year in which the City fails to meet the minimum staffing requirements of this ordinance for the reasons described in this sub-section.
+If grant funding or other non-General Purpose Fund funding budgeted for sworn police personnel in the FY 2014-2015 budget becomes unavailable after that fiscal year, the numeric requirements for budgeting and maintaining sworn police personnel shall be reduced by the number of sworn police personnel previously funded by such lost revenue source.
+This exception shall apply only if the City Administrator submits a report to the City Council explaining the unavailability of the non-General Purpose Fund revenue, the steps that were taken by the City to try to replace such funding and the steps the City will take in the future to replace such funding.
+In addition, for this exception to apply, the City Council must adopt a resolution stating that such funding is no longer available and alternative non-General Purpose Fund revenue is not available.
+Such actions must be taken for each fiscal year in which the City fails to meet the minimum staffing requirements of this Ordinance for the reasons described in this sub-section.